michaelbarton/bioinformatics-zen/content/markup/research/experiments-in-genome-scaffolding-and-peer-review.markdown

 ### Almost there

-I've written a manuscript which more formally describes Scaffolder, and you can find a [pre-print of it on Nature Precedings][pre].
-I've submitted this manuscript to [Open Research Computation (ORC)][orc] this journal, which if you haven't already read the [recent blog posts describing it][blogs], aims to publish open-source scientific software with an emphasis on re-use and test-code coverage.
+We, in [Hazel Barton's laboratory][hazel], have written a manuscript which more formally describes Scaffolder, and you can find a [pre-print of it on Nature Precedings][pre].
+We've submitted this manuscript to [Open Research Computation (ORC)][orc] this journal, which if you haven't already read the [recent blog posts describing it][blogs], aims to publish open-source scientific software with an emphasis on re-use and test-code coverage.
 [Cameron Neylon][cameron], the editor-in-chief at ORC, has generously agreed to allow me to try and experiment with the peer-review process for the Scaffolder manuscript.

 I would like Scaffolder to be useful for building genome sequence and I think a way towards this is to solicit feedback from the genomics community.